Departure tax is included in the price of a ticket.

-Italy's main intercontinental gateways are Rome's Leonardo da Vinci airport and Milan's Malpensa airport.
+Italy's main intercontinental gateway airports are Rome's Leonardo da Vinci and Milan's Aeroporto Malpensa.
 Both are served by non-stop flights from around the world.
-Venice's Marco Polo airport is also served by a handful of intercontinental flights.
+Venice's Marco Polo Airport is also served by a handful of intercontinental flights.

-Dozens of international airlines compete with the country's national carrier, Alitalia, rated a 3-star airline by UK aviation research company Skytrax.
+Dozens of international airlines compete with the country's revamped national carrier, Alitalia, rated a three-star airline by UK aviation research company Skytrax.
 If you're flying from Africa or Oceania, you'll generally need to change planes at least once en route to Italy.

 Intra-European flights serve plenty of other Italian cities; the leading mainstream carriers include Alitalia, Air France, British Airways, Lufthansa and KLM.

 Cut-rate airlines, led by Ryanair and easyJet, fly from a growing number of European cities to more than two dozen Italian destinations, typically landing in smaller airports such as Rome's Ciampino.